CTF-handbooks/map-tester-handbook/HANDBOOK.md

 #### *Basics*

 - No errors appear (red text in the chat) when loading/playing the map.
-The error would mention what is causing the issue, so bring it to the PR author's notice in your review.
+The error would mention what is causing the issue, so bring it to the PR author's notice accordingly.
 - Base:
 	- The area under the flag (the floor of the base) is indestructible and has a surface area of 5x5 at minimum.
 	- The flag is placed in the middle of the indestructible area.
 	- It has a team chest.
 - The map **should** be inescapable.
-Meaning it should be surrounded by "Indestructible Barrier Glass" (`ctf_map:ind_glass`) and/or indestructible variants of blocks as the walls of the map that are above and below the ground, and the floor of the map being indestructible as well.
+Meaning it should be surrounded by "Indestructible Barrier Glass" (`ctf_map:ind_glass`) and/or indestructible variants of blocks for the walls of the map that are above and below the ground, and the floor of the map being indestructible as well.
 The map may not have a roof while still not allowing the player to escape through it.
 Make sure you can't escape through the open roof.
-- It has red build-time barriers in the middle of the map that disappear when build time is over.
+- It has red build-time barriers separating teams that disappear when build time is over.
 Check if all of these are placed properly.
-Make sure no areas that necessarily require it are missing
+Make sure no areas that need it are missing.
-- Chests are functional.
+- Treasure chests are functional.
 - Flags can be captured without any bugs.
 - All the team zones are to the extent of where they should be and work as intended.
 You can test if they work correctly by making sure that you do not get teleported back to the base during build-time while at the edges of the walls of the map and the build-time barriers.
 It is also important to make sure that you **do get** teleported back to base if you cross the barriers (for example by digging under the build-time barrier).
 You should also make sure that you do not get teleported back to base during build-time if you dig straight down to the bottom layer or build up to the roof.
-- Map is bug-free - no holes leading to the void, "misplaced" blocks/accidental inconsistencies, map does not contain unsupported blocks, and so on.
+- The map is without any holes leading to the void, "misplaced" blocks/accidental inconsistencies, does not contain unsupported blocks, and so on.

 #### *Mechanics*